MatheusSC017/VehicleManager/README.md

 -   `POST /api/vehicles`: Create a new vehicle.
 -   `PUT /api/vehicles/{id}`: Update an existing vehicle.
 -   `DELETE /api/vehicles/{id}`: Delete a vehicle.

+### Files

+-   `GET /api/files/{id}`: Get a specific file by its ID.
+-   `POST /api/files`: Create the files to a specific vehicle and return the pre-signed URLs.
+-   `PUT /api/files/{id}`: Create and Delete files to a specific vehicle and return the pre-signed URLs.

 ### Clients